+Most people don’t have any side effects after getting the flu vaccine.
 Some people may have mild side effects.
 These side effects begin soon after the vaccine is given and usually last 1 to 2 days.
-Most people don’t have any side effects after getting the flu vaccine.
+These side effects aren’t the flu.

-People who get the flu shot sometimes feel sore where they got the shot.
+People who get the flu shot may feel achy or have a sore arm where the shot was given.
 You can’t get the flu from the flu shot because it’s made from killed flu viruses.

 Flu nasal spray

-People who get the nasal spray may have a stuffy nose or headache afterward.
+People who get the nasal spray may have a stuffy nose and sore throat afterward.
 The flu viruses in the nasal spray are weakened and can’t cause the flu.